jenbrissman/POW-PaintOnWalls/readme.md

 ![SQLDBM](static/images/SQLDBM.png)

 ## <a name="#Future"></a>Looking Ahead
 I really loved making this app.
 It was my first experience creating a public community based application.
 Moving forward, I want to implement Amazon’s Rekognition feature so that the search function can search characteristics of the images, not just a string search of the information in the database/information displayed on the cards.
-For more information on other features in development and to peep my code, please visit my GitHub.
 Thank you for taking the time to learn a bit about POW, I really look forward to connecting with you!

 ## <a name="#Install"></a>Install